bladeacer/ObsiThemeRef/README.md

 git clone https://github.com/bladeacer/ObsiThemeRef.git
 ```

-Then, open the ObsiThemeRef directory as an Obsidian vault.
+Then, open the `./ObsiThemeRef/docs/` directory as an Obsidian vault.

 If needed, run the following command to update your local branch with the remote one.
 ```sh